rvdkooy/react-testutils-additions/README.md

 ##### scryRenderedDOMComponentsWithAttributeValue
-To look for components based a value of an attribute, use the scryRenderedDOMComponentsWithAttributeValue helper.
+To look for components based on an attribute value, use the scryRenderedDOMComponentsWithAttributeValue helper.

 ``` Javascript
 var testUtilsAdditions = require("react-testutils-additions");